Careers in the Mathematical Sciences

-Notice that significant mathematical skills could help land four of these five jobs!
+Notice that significant mathematical and/or statistical skills could help land four of these five jobs!

 While there are many jobs that require mathematical skills, there are few that carry the official title Mathematician.
 Mathematics majors may end up in a job with a title such as Engineer or Analyst.

 Career opportunities in the mathematical sciences fall into two broad categories, Educators and Practitioners: